Grounded in history, focused on the future

 We are a pioneering, evolving, and inclusive community of professionals who are united in fostering an exceptional, rewarding and respectful learning environment and workplace.
 Our heritage and values are consistently embedded in our practices and define our actions.Norland culture statement

 Our mission and vision

-Norland’s mission is to uphold and enhance our prestigious reputation and provide a bespoke early years higher education, training and consultancy informed by cutting edge research, and cultivate outstanding graduates with lifelong career opportunities, professional support and continuous learning.
+Norland’s mission is to provide exceptional, bespoke and research-informed early years higher education, practical training and consultancy, and cultivate outstanding graduates with lifelong career opportunities, professional support and continuous learning for all.

-- Norland will continue to build a sustainable and prestigious national and international reputation as a unique and specialist higher education provider of lifelong education, training and employment for outstanding nannies and early years practitioners
+- Norland will build an inclusive, progressive and charitable community, upholding its reputation as a unique and specialist Higher Education provider of highly qualified nannies and early years practitioners.

-- Norland will contribute to the early years sector by generating cutting edge research, training and consultancy to support the very best in early years provision and in related services both nationally and internationally
+- Norland will be a leading provider in the early years sector by generating research and premier training and consultancy in childcare provision and in related services, both

 Our values underpin everything we do